Mukul05/Metricstics-System/instructions.md

 There are also two example dataset files:
 1) valid_dataset.txt: A text file with valid numeric data.
 2) invalid_dataset.txt: A text file with some non-numeric data to demonstrate error handling.
+3) valid_dataset_more than 10 modes: a text file with more than 10 modes

 ## Running the Application
 1. Clone the repository or download the .py files and the dataset examples.
 2. Open a terminal or command prompt.